CometVisu/CometVisu/doc/manual/en/config/editor.rst

 Operation
 ---------

-You can expand an element by double-clicking on or.
+You can expand an element by clicking on the small triangle-icon on the very left.
+With a double-click on the element you can open the attribute editing dialog for that element.
 Additional functions are available by an context menu, that can be opened by right-clicking on an element or be long-pressing on it (e.g. when there is no possibility to right-click, e.g. on a touch screen)